Do-Re-Mi (band): Previous bands

 One of Dorland Bray's first groups was Shotgun Willie.
 They played several gigs in the Melbourne pub scene, mainly performing country material gathered from artists such as the relatively unknown Delbert McClinton and Willie Nelson.

 Conway and Bray were both in Melbourne-based band The Benders with Neville Aresca, Les Barker, John Campbell, Daniel Solowiej and Greg Thomas.
 Before joining The Benders, Bray had been in punk rock group the News.
 Vocalist Conway joined The Benders in 1979 whilst still at Melbourne University.
 The Benders performed mostly in Melbourne and gigged around pubs playing original material (mostly written by Conway and Thomas) and Blondie and Devo covers.
 Conway and Bray also wrote songs together.
-In Sydney, Philip had been a guitarist for Thought Criminals and was also a session musician.
+In Sydney, Philip had been a guitarist for The Thought Criminals and was also a session musician.
 Carter was a member of punk band Friction.
-Carter had been living with punk rocker Roger Grierson of Thought Criminals (later an executive of Festival Mushroom Records).
+Carter had been living with punk rocker Roger Grierson of The Thought Criminals (later an executive of Festival Mushroom Records).

 when the boys were taking a break at rehearsal one day, I picked up the bass guitar for the first time.